Back to top

 The Expanded Comparison Sheet allows for primary selection filters to be applied through the map.
 Users can select individual utilities and counties or select an area of utilities through the lasso and circle selection options.

-Comparison Selection Filters on the Expanded Comparison sheet function similarly to the primary selection filters, but these selections are applied to the comparison bars’ colors and ranges, as well as the bar charts.
+Comparison Selection Filters on the Expanded Comparison sheet function similarly to the primary selection filters, but these selections are applied to the comparison charts for both water/sewer and stormwater.

 screenshot of comparison filter elements